 Figure 8.
-Scatterplot with the ratio of v/x filters on the Y-axis and b'/x filter on the X-axis for PYR1a and PYR1b boulders, and resampled laboratory intimate and areal mixtures of eucrite (Millbillillie) and CM2 carbonaceous chondrite (with 5 and 90% Murchison) shown with different symbols.
-Color ratios of mixtures are offset from the Bennu exogenic boulders with a slight overlap for some boulders as indicated in the previous plot.
+Scatter plot with the ratio of v/x filters on the Y-axis and b'/x filter on the X-axis for PYR1a and PYR1b boulders and resampled laboratory intimate and areal mixtures of eucrite (Millbillille) and CM2 carbonaceous chondrite (with 5% and 90% Murchison) shown with different symbols.
+The color ratios of the mixtures are offset from the Bennu exogenic boulders with a slight overlap for some boulders, as indicated in the previous plot.